-Deere reports lower quarterly earnings
+Deere's earnings fall on trade tensions, poor weather

 For the quarter ended on Nov.
 3, it reported an adjusted profit of $2.14 per share, down from $2.30 per share last year.
 That compares with average analyst estimates of $2.13 per share, according to Refinitiv Eikon data.

 The Moline, Illinois-based company said it expects net income of $2.7 billion to $3.1 billion in the fiscal 2020.
+The forecast is lower than average analyst estimates of $3.5 billion for the year.

+“Lingering trade tensions coupled with a year of difficult growing and harvesting conditions have caused many farmers to become cautious about making major investments in new equipment,” said new chief executive officer John May.

+Deere’s worldwide sales of agriculture and turf equipment are forecast to decline 5% to 10% next year.
+Industry sales of agricultural equipment in the U.S. and Canada, the company’s biggest market, are expected to be down about 5%, on the back of lower demand for large equipment.

+Sales at the company’s construction and forestry division are expected to be down 10% to 15% in 2020.

+Deere’s shares, which have gained about 19% this year, were down 4.3% in pre-market trade.

-Reporting by Rajesh Kumar Singh, editing by Louise Heavens
+Reporting by Rajesh Kumar Singh, editing by Louise Heavens and Chizu Nomiyama